Knowing how to detect adblock users on your website is a critical must-have for ad-supported publishers.

-Adblockers cost online publishers billions of dollars of lost revenue each year, and it's become a critical first step for every publisher that monetizes their traffic through ads to know what percent of their audience is blocking ads.
+Adblockers cost online publishers billions of dollars in lost revenue each year, and it's become a critical first step for every publisher that monetizes their traffic through ads to know what percent of their audience is blocking ads.
 The average active block rate in the US is 28%, and Statista reports 33% of women and 49% of men in the U.S. used an adblocker in 2020.
 If nearly a third of your site visitors are using an adblocker, that equates to a significant missed opportunity to generate much needed revenue.
-The first step is to use the best adblock detector, before you can start to block adblockers.
+The first step is to use the best adblock detection solution, before you can engage them and recover revenue.

 Many visitors have valid reasons and concerns about managing their overall ad experience.
 Building a sustainable, growing relationship with visitors that mitigates adblock losses requires an exchange of value and two-way communication with your adblock visitors.
 In order to start that engagement and revenue recovery a publisher first needs to be able to detect adblock users across dozens of proprietary solutions and browser adblock extensions.

 How does Adblock Work?

-When a browser running an adblocker loads a page it identifies scripts in your code used to serve, target, or track ads; it then stops them from functioning so the ads never appear.
-Most adblockers are set to block all ads on a page.
-Browser adblockers, such as Chrome's, blocks some ads by default, and users can add more blocking functions via the settings.
+When a browser with adblock loads a page it identifies scripts in your code used to serve, target, or track ads; it then stops them from functioning so the ads never appear.
+Most adblock extensions are set to block all ads on a page.
+Browser built-in adblock, such as Chrome's, blocks some ads by default, and users can add more blocking functions via the settings.

 Some of the more popular adblockers include Adblock, Adblock Plus, uBlock, and Brave.
 The primary reason a user chooses to use an ad blocker is frustration with the quantity and intrusiveness of ads.
 Other reasons include avoiding the bandwidth used to download ads, and concerns about privacy and tracking.